PERSONAL, SOCIAL AND PHYSICAL EDUCATION IN THE PYP

 At OWIS, we believe in the power of physical activity both for the physical wellness of our students and for its ability to teach children about principles that extend far beyond the playing field.
 While introducing our students to mindful health practices through routine physical activities and purposeful health-enhancing exercises, students learn to adapt the lessons learned from their own physiology to other concepts.
 They are able to see first hand how exercise helps their bodies.

 For instance, they may be learning how the aerobic and anaerobic respiratory systems develop within their science lessons.
 They are then able to feel for themselves the difference in these systems while participating in different aspects of sports such as endurance running and short sprints.
 This further clarifies how everything they are learning is linked together in authentic situations.

-Students of our primary years’ programme (PYP) will be enrolled in two weekly PSPE sessions: the first is to explore the development of the individual, to encourage the child to discover who they are, what are their interests, their talents and their limitations.
+Students of our IB PYP curriculum will be enrolled in two weekly PSPE sessions: the first is to explore the development of the individual, to encourage the child to discover who they are, what are their interests, their talents and their limitations.
 The second is dedicated to the functioning and well-being of the school community, encouraging them to identify their role within the group, to collaborate with others to solve problems and to think beyond their personal desires in an altruistic quest for the greater good.